kvokka/onotole/README.md

 * Added style flash messagaes for `bootstrap-sass` gem
 * Auto add gem `devise_bootstrap_views` when `bootstrap-sass` and `devise` selected for pretty view from the box
+* Added autoload js and scss from `vendor/assets/javascripts` and `vendor/assets/stylesheets`

 ## Heroku